ldiebold/quasar/docs/src/pages/vue-components/input.md

 <doc-example title="Input types" file="QInput/InputTypes" />

 ::: tip
-Some input types (like `date` or `time`) always render some controls, so you if you're using a `label` then you might want to set it along with `stack-label`, otherwise the label will overlap native browser controls.
+Some input types (like `date` or `time`) always render some controls, so if you're using a `label` then you might want to set it along with `stack-label`, otherwise the label will overlap native browser controls.
 :::

 #### Input of number type